CodePoint-46615/Software-Quality-and-Testing/README.md

 # Software Quality & Testing Projects — Selenium Testing & AgerShipment

+This was one of my early experiences in software quality assurance and testing.
+The document summarizes multiple SQAT projects where I explored various testing methodologies and tools in real-world scenarios.
+While some areas can be refined further, this work gave me practical exposure to manual and automated testing, bug tracking, test case design, and reporting.
+It helped me understand the importance of quality assurance in the software development lifecycle and how to apply testing strategies effectively.

 **Course:** Software Quality and Testing (CSC4271)
 **Projects:** Selenium IDE Testing (Mid Project) and AgerShipment (Final Project)